mrocklin/blog/_posts/work/2018-07-08-protocols-pickle.md

 The slow part wasn't Pickle, it was the `.tolist()` call within `__reduce__` that converted a PyTorch tensor into a list of Python ints and floats.
-I suspect that the belief that common belief that "Pickle is just slow" stopped anyone else from investigating the poor performance here.
+I suspect that the common belief of "Pickle is just slow" stopped anyone else from investigating the poor performance here.
 I was surprised to learn that a project as active and well maintained as PyTorch hadn't fixed this already.

 *As a reminder, you can implement the pickle protocol by providing the `__reduce__` method on your class.
 The `__reduce__` function returns a